Most Common Bike Accident Injuries

 Bike accident typically cause injury to the upper and lower extremities.
 The good news is that these acute injuries are often minor, such as:

-Road rash occurs often, and this will leave superficial abrasions in many cases.
+Like with motorcycle accidents, with bycycle accidents Road rash occurs often, and this will leave superficial abrasions in many cases.
 When road rash does occur, it may require debris removal from the skin.
 If you believe that you might have a broken bone or fracture, this may be seen with the following symptoms:

 - Difficulty moving